Lapitch the Little Shoemaker: Music

 The music for the original version was composed by Duško Mandić, with songs written by crew member Pajo Kanižaj.
 Croatian musician Petar Grašo contributed to the production with the uncredited "Ljubav sve pozlati", part of which was heard in the end credits. Željko Zima, the film's producer, directed its music video.
 The song also appeared as the last track of Grašo's 1997 debut album, Mjesec iznad oblaka, published by Orfej and Tonika.

 For the international version, Germany's Hermann Weindorf worked on a new set of songs and music, replacing Mandić's contributions.
 "Take My Hand", performed by Jane Bogart, took the place of "Ljubav sve pozlati".
-A German soundtrack of this version was released on CD and cassette by the Ariola label on 6 October 1997.
+A German soundtrack of this version was released on CD and cassette by Ariola on 6 October 1997.

 Release and reception

 In its revised form, Lapitch the Little Shoemaker was Croatia's sole competing entry in the 1997 edition of Portugal's Cinanima, a film festival focusing on animation.
 It was also Croatia's contender to the Academy Award for Best Foreign Language Film in 1997, and was one of two animated submissions in that category, along with Hayao Miyazaki's Princess Mononoke from Japan.
 Neither film, however, made it to the final list of nominations.

 Lapitch went on to become the most successful theatrical release of Croatia's film industry (with over 355,000 viewers).
 In France, it has sold over 300,000 copies since TF1 Video released it in 1999.
 The German dub, from ProSieben Home Entertainment, sold up to 50,000 tapes by the end of 1999.

 In North America, it was the first film to be released in Sony Wonder's "Movie Matinee" series.
 Originally planned for 12 October 1999, it was not available until 8 February 2000.
 This version runs 75 minutes, edited down from the original 83-minute European cut.
 Coupons for the Commodore Cruise Line were included with all copies of the tape.
-Arthur Taussig wrote of Lapitch in 2002: "The rather conservative animation in this Croatian production is spiked with interludes of brilliance, beauty, and outstanding imagination.
-It isn't Disney, but it is charming, entertaining, and full of good ideas for young kids."
-The movie received a seal of approval from the Dove Foundation, which gave it three stars out of five.
+Arthur Taussig reviewed Lapitch in 2002.
+He wrote that the "conservative" animation in Croatian production is spiked with interludes of brilliance, beauty, and outstanding imagination.
+He concluded that despite the film not being on par with Disney, he called it charming, entertaining, and full of good ideas for young kids.
+The film received a seal of approval from the Dove Foundation, which gave it three stars out of five.

 The German television channel ProSieben first aired Lapitch on 6 June 1998.
 On 27 February 2000, it received its U.S. television premiere on the Disney Channel.

 The Croatian subsidiary of Egmont Publishing released a book adaptation of the film in 2001.
 Three years later, it saw its premiere on DVD, both in Croatia and the United States.

 Lapitch the Little Shoemaker was followed by a spin-off television series of 26 episodes, entitled Hlapićeve nove zgode in its native Croatia.
 The 26-episode series was a co-production of Croatia Film and EM.TV/HaffaDiebold, with animation by Barcelona's Neptuno Films.